vg-json-data/sm-json-data/logicalRequirements.md

 Please refer to the section about runways in [the Region documentation](region/region-readme.md) for a more detailed explanation of runways and how to combine them.

-Energy requirements for shinesparking (if applicable) are specified separately using `shinesparkFrames` and `excessShinesparkFrames` objects.
+Energy requirements for shinesparking (if applicable) are specified separately using a `shinespark` object.

 #### canShineCharge object
 A `canShineCharge` object represents the need for Samus to be able to charge a shinespark within the current room.
 It has the following special properties: